felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 I'd like to congratulate other winners and other top performing teams and contestants.
 I am still amazed by the progress we made in the leaderboard in the last 3 weeks!

-I strongly encourage you to check out the [competition forum](https://www.kaggle.com/c/noaa-right-whale-recognition/forums) as they have been many alternative approaches shared throughout the competition.
+I strongly encourage you to check out the [competition forum](https://www.kaggle.com/c/noaa-right-whale-recognition/forums) as there have been many alternative approaches shared throughout the competition.
 In particular, I am surprised by the number of non-deep-learning approach with localizing the whale! e.g. [unsupervised physics based whale detector](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/17921/physics-based-unsupervised-whale-detector), [detector based on principle components of color channel](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/18251/another-whale-detector), [histogram similarity](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/17473/finding-the-whale-by-histogram-similarity), [mask based regression](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/16684/alternative-approaches-to-whale-localization)

 Finally, I'd like to thank Kaggle for hosting this compeitition, and MathWorks for sponsoring and providing a free copy of MATLAB for all participants.
 Of course this was not possible without NOAA releasing this rare dataset and the huge effort from Christin Khan and Leah Crowe for hand labelling the images!
 I hope we will see more datasets from NOAA? ;)